juanitasanchezac/wifi-fingerprinting-indoor-positioning/README.md

 # Wi-Fi Fingerprinting Indoor Positioning (MATLAB)
-Wi-Fi fingerprinting indoor positioning using RSSI measurements.
-Course project with provided dataset and problem statement.

-**Academic Exercise** | Positioning & Location-Based Services Course

 MATLAB implementation of a Wi-Fi fingerprinting-based indoor positioning system.
 This project uses provided calibration data and RSSI measurements to estimate user positions in a rectangular room.

 ##  Context

 This is an **academic exercise** from the **Positioning & Location-Based Services** course.
-The problem statement, room configuration, and datasets were provided by the instructor.
+The problem statement, room configuration, and datasets were provided by the professor.

 ### Problem Statement